robert17/iotf-rtd/docs/getting_started/register/index.rst

 Choose your Region
 ------------------
 Now, before you go any further you need to consider data soveriegnty and make a decision as to which of the available regions you want to register your service instance with.
-Currently IoTF is available in two regions:
+Currently the Watson IoT platform is available in two regions:

 - United Kingom
 - United States